Ozone and Nature

 Ozone Generators Create Ozone for Sanitation

 Back down on earth, DEL's ozone generators create beneficial ozone through Corona Discharge technology.
 We really can say that we make lightning in a bottle to create ozone.
-Ozone from ozone generators acts just like ozone in nature - they oxidize the substances they comes into contact with.
-This includes a wide range of chemicals and organics that can be oxidized, including bacteria, viruses, algae, oils, human fluids, fungus, chlorine byproducts like chloramines, and some metallic elements.
-This potent oxidizer combines with contaminants so rapidly that it usually exists in water for only a very short time, leaving nothing behind but ordinary oxygen (O2).
-Ozone is a better sanitizing agent than other alternatives, as it acts against a wider range of contaminants, including dangerous water-borne illnesses like cryptosporidium, which chlorine cannot kill.
+Ozone generators act just like ozone in nature - they oxidize the substances they comes into contact with.
+This includes a wide range of chemicals and organics that can be oxidized, which includes bacteria, viruses, algae, oils, human fluids, fungus, chlorine by-products - such as chloramines, and some metallic elements.
+This potent oxidizer combines with contaminants so rapidly that it exists in water for only a short time, leaving nothing behind but ordinary oxygen (O2).
+Ozone is a better sanitizing agent than other alternative, as it acts against a wider range of contaminants, including dangerous water-borne illnesses like cryptosporidium, which chlorine is incapable of erradicating.

 Learn more about ozone, its properites, and industry applications on our Education page.